 Heat 1 tablespoon of the olive oil in the saucepan over medium-high heat.
 Add the onion, red & green bell peppers, and minced jalapeño peppers.
 Cook, stirring, about 5 minutes.
 Add the garlic and 1 teaspoon salt and cook 2 minutes.
 Add the ancho chili powder, cumin, paprika, oregano and tomato paste and cook, stirring about 6 minutes Add the beer and simmer until almost completely reduced about 4 minutes.

 Stir in the beef and sausage as well as any juices from the plate; crushed tomatoes, beef broth and beans and bring to a simmer over low heat.
 Cook,1 hour stirring occasionally until the chili thickens slightly.

 Season with salt.
 Add some beef broth if the chili is too thick.
 Ladle into bowls and top with the jalapeño, cheese, scallions and/or sour cream.

 In case you haven’t noticed we always give Beans in Chili our complete BLESSING.
-In this case, we have gone a whole NEW directions by combining Shrimp and Black Beans.
-This Chili, of course, stemmed from my love of Shrimp and Black Beans ….
-I often try to find new and interesting ways to combine my favorite foods.
+In this case, we have gone a whole NEW direction by combining Shrimp and Black Beans.
+This Chili, of course, stemmed from my love of Shrimp and Black Beans… I often try to find new and interesting ways to combine my favorite foods.

-- 1 1/2 pounds large raw shrimp, peeled and deveined, chopped
+- 1 and 1/2 pounds large raw shrimp, peeled and deveined, chopped

 - 3 – 12-ounce cans of Rotel Diced tomatoes, with juice